Vice President for Health Affairs,

 Dr. Akman received his medical degree from GW in 1981 and completed his psychiatry residency at GW in 1985, serving as chief resident in psychiatry.
 He then joined the GW psychiatry faculty where he directed the medical student courses in behavioral sciences and psychiatry and served as Director of Medical Student Education in Psychiatry.
 From 1991-2000, Dr. Akman also served as the Assistant Dean for Student Educational Policies before being appointed to Associate Dean for Student and Faculty Development and Policies.
 Dr. Akman was appointed as the Leon M. Yochelson Professor and Chair of the GW Department of Psychiatry and Behavioral Sciences in 2000.
 As chair he led the department's financial turnaround, recruited nationally recognized faculty, and set a vision that led to national recognition for the department's residency training and medical student education programs.

-Dr. Akman held this position until 2010, when he was appointed the Interim VPHA and Dean of SMHS.
-In this role, Dr. Akman led the reorganization of the medical center, increased philanthropy to the school, and recruited nationally-recognized chairs and faculty members.
+Dr. Akman held this position until 2010, when he assumed the role of VPHA and Dean of SMHS.
+In this role, Dr. Akman has led the reorganization of the medical center, increased philanthropy to the school, and recruited nationally-recognized chairs and faculty members.
 In addition to his leadership roles within the University, Dr. Akman continues to teach medical students and he maintains a clinical practice.

 Dr. Akman is one of a handful of psychiatrists who defined and developed the field of HIV/AIDS psychiatry in the mid-1980s.
 He was the principal investigator of an NIH grant to train and educate health care professionals in medical and mental health aspects of HIV/AIDS.
-Dr. Akman was a member of D.C.
-Mayor Vincent Gray's Commission on HIV/AIDS.
+Dr. Akman served as a member of D.C.
+Mayor Vincent Gray's Commission on HIV/AIDS for many years, and now serves on the Presidential Advisory Council on HIV/AIDS where he and other leaders provide advice, information, and recommendations on HIV-related issues and policies to the HHS Secretary and the White House.

 Dr. Akman has received multiple awards for medical education, community service, and humanism in medicine.
 He is a member of Alpha Omega Alpha medical honor society, a Distinguished Fellow of the American Psychiatric Association and is also a member of the prestigious American College of Psychiatrists.
 Dr. Akman has a long history of service to his profession and to the community having served on numerous nonprofit boards of directors.